leaf-research-technologies/leaf-research-technologies.github.io/_posts/2018-12-12-dog-biscuits-rubygems.markdown

 ---
 [Dog Biscuits](https://github.com/samvera-labs/dog_biscuits) is a ruby gem that provides a set of re-usable models, or work types, for use in Hyrax applications.

 Dog Biscuits was created and is maintained by [Julie Allinson](https://github.com/geekscruff) from the Research Technologies Team, CoSector, University of London.
-Originally started whilst working at the University of York, the motivation for DogB iscuits was the need to re-use models across different applications, and also Hyrax' limited in-built support for metadata, and the many steps required to configure new metadata properties in a Hyrax application.
+Originally started whilst working at the University of York, the motivation for Dog Biscuits was the need to re-use models across different applications, and also Hyrax' limited in-built support for metadata, and the many steps required to configure new metadata properties in a Hyrax application.

 Towards the end of 2017, the code was made a community gem and moved into the Samvera Labs GitHub organization to promote greater community use and contribution.
-In Decmeber 2018, a significant refactor made the gem much more streamlined and easier to configure.
+In December 2018, a significant refactor made the gem much more streamlined and easier to configure.
 At that point we decided to release the gem on [rubygems](https://rubygems.org/gems/dog_biscuits).org - the Ruby community's gem hosting service.

 Key Features of Dog Biscuits: